atulbraj/Image-Jinn/README.md

 # Image-Jinn

-Image-Jinn is a cutting-edge AI image processing SaaS platform.
+Image-Jinn is a cutting-edge AI image processing platform.
 It integrates advanced image processing features, a secure payment system, and a robust image search functionality.
 Whether you're looking to restore, recolor, remove objects, generatively fill, or remove backgrounds, Image-Jinn has got you covered.

 ## 🔧 Tech Stack
 - **Next.js**